ethanporcaro/tracking-toolkit/README.md

 If any of the limbs look off, you can move around the tracker 'joint' objects mentioned in the 'Create References' section of this guide.

-> ⚠️ If your character model's rig has different limb proportions than you do, you will want to enter edit mode for the new `OVR Armature` object and adjust the bones to match.
+> ⚠️ If your character model's rig has different limb proportions than you do, you will want to enter edit mode for the new `XR Armature` object and adjust the bones to match.
 > If you build the armature again, custom edits to the armature will be overwritten.

 Now that you have the armature generated, you can retarget the animation data to your character model.